davetrave/discord-moderator-bot/README.md

 ## Configuration

 - The bot uses `warnings.json` to store user warnings and `blacklist.json` for blacklisted words.
 These files are located in the `data` directory.
+Remove the last `.template ` on the two files ext before use.